imagej/imagej.github.io/pages/Colour_Deconvolution.md

 description: test description
 ---

-Similarly to the command , this plugin unmixes an RGB image produced by subtractive mixing (inks, histological dyes) into separate channels corresponding to up to 3 determined colors.
+Similarly to the command {% include bc content="Image | Color | RGB
+split" %}, this plugin unmixes an RGB image produced by subtractive mixing (inks, histological dyes) into separate channels corresponding to up to 3 determined colors.
 This is useful e.g. to do pigment separation.

 ## Documentation